Last update: 04.25.2019

-One positive thing we can say in this BTGuard review is that their Knowledge Base is excellent.
-Since launching, this VPN has developed a core of committed users, and the work they have done has become a handy resource for new users.
+One positive thing we can say is that BTGuard’s knowledge base is good.
+Since its launch, this VPN has developed a core of committed users, and the work they’ve done has become a handy resource for new users.

-However, aside from the documentation available on the BTGuard Knowledge Base, support isn’t impressive.
+However, aside from the documentation available on the Knowledge Base, overall support isn’t impressive.
 Users need to log into the member’s area before they can submit a ticket, and we didn’t receive any replies to our questions.
-Others tell a similar story, which doesn’t boost our confidence in BTGuard’s services.
+Others tell a similar story, which doesn’t boost our already low confidence in BTGuard’s services.

-Moreover, they aren’t as transparent as other VPNs, offering no telephone contact details or live chat and no postal address.
+Moreover, they aren’t as transparent as other VPNs, offering no phone number or live chat and no postal address.
 That’s a huge minus in a sector where trust is essential.
-We would have liked to talk to a BTGuard representative for feedback with this review, but as far as we can tell, there’s no way to do so.
-That’s really disappointing, just as the service itself.
+We would have liked to get some feedback from BTGuard, but as far as we can tell, there’s no way to do so.
+That’s disappointing, just as the service itself.

-Both of those prices are way too high.
-We might be willing to pay half of that for a really good VPN with extensions for major torrent clients and excellent customer support.
+All these prices are too damn high.
+We might be willing to pay half that for a really good VPN with extensions for major torrent clients and excellent customer support.
 But what are you getting for such an outrageous price with BTGuard?

-It uses OpenVPN, which is an open source, free platform.
-They haven’t invested a penny in developing their own client, but charge a high rate for access to a handful of underperforming servers.
+It uses OpenVPN, which is an open-source, free platform.
+They haven’t invested a penny in developing their own client, but charge an exorbitant rate for access to a handful of underperforming servers.

-Torrenters can find P2P-friendly VPNs with much better price points, speed, and security.
-It’s impossible to recommend BTGuard in today’s competitive market.
+Torrenters can find multiple P2P-friendly VPNs with much better price points, speed, and security.
+It’s impossible to recommend this dis-service in today’s competitive market.